12-AD/MorseCodeM5Stick/README.md

+## DEVELOPERS NOTE!
+CODE MAY NOT WORK PERFECTLY AS I HAVE NOT BEEN ABLE TO TEST YET...

 # 🟢 Morse Code Tool 🟢

 Welcome to the **Morse Code Tool** repository!
 This project allows you to input Morse code using the M5StickC Plus, decode it into text, and display the result on a screen.
 Whether you're learning Morse code or just need a quick way to encode or decode messages, this tool has you covered! 🚀